 This lawyer is incredibly good at what he does.
-He was able to not only perform the tasks necessary to close the deal in a short 7 days, but he was also able to provide us with answers to questions that none of the real-estate agents were able to find.
+He was able to not only perform the tasks necessary to close the deal in a short seven days, but he was also able to provide us with answers to questions that none of the real-estate agents were able to find.
 You could tell that he was talented when he played it off like this was just part of the public domain.

 We absolutely love working with people who are stars in their line of business.

-You’re probably thinking, if everything is going so well then why write this at all? …. well, this is one of those times where you really get an excellent outside perspective of how processes that you deal with everyday in your business can feel scary or leave your customers feeling uncertain of the status of the potential success of the work.
+You’re probably thinking, if everything is going so well then why write this at all? …. well, this is one of those times where you really get an excellent outside perspective of how processes that you deal with every day in your business can feel scary or leave your customers feeling uncertain of the status of the potential success of the work.

 Michelle and I were quite worried that our house might not close on time.
-It was Thursday, the day before closing, we were meeting with the lawyer that morning to sign all the documents and bring him a bank draft for the purchase… the only catch, is that neither one of us knew the final amount to put on the draft.
+It was Thursday, the day before closing, we were meeting with the lawyer that morning to sign all the documents and bring him a bank draft for the purchase.
+The only catch is that neither one of us knew the final amount to put on the draft.

-At this point, you’re probably thinking like us, well if he’s that good at what he does then why hasn’t he figured it out.
+At this point, you’re probably thinking like us, well if he’s that good at what he does then why hasn’t he figured it out?
 This isn’t our problem.

 …. and you’re right.
 So we called him late the night prior to ask.